kalepail/statabrowser/README.md

 # Statabrowser

-Browser is a dead simple add-on for detecting which browser your client is currently using.
+Statabrowser is a dead simple Statamic add-on for detecting which browser your client is currently using.

 Currently detecting Safari, Chrome and Firefox.
 Looking to add IE and Opera.